 For so long our culture has been uncomfortable with male intimacy, while at the same time accepting adultery, greed, drunkenness and slander, even while saying they are wrong.
-And so, being largely a product of my culture, homosexuality becomes one of the worst thing that I can imagine.
+And so, being largely a product of my culture, homosexuality becomes one of the worst things that I can imagine.
 And that’s too bad, because I do not find anything in the Bible that would elevate it to such a lofty status.

 So how should I respond to the New Testament admonitions against homosexuality?
 The same way I do regarding greed.
 My primary focus should be towards personal holiness, living up to the instructions of Jesus, Paul, Peter and John.
 Second, encouraging other believers to live holy lives.
 And finally, responding to the people of this world in the same way that Jesus did, who ate and hung out with sinners and outcasts, those that the religious folks of his day condemned.
-Jesus was more concerned about getting them into a right relationship with the Father than with having them ‘clean up’ their lives.
+Jesus was more concerned about getting them into a right relationship with the Father than with having them clean up their lives.

-So, I will not be a voice crying out against the evils of homosexuality in the world around me, in spite of my feelings about it.
-Instead, I will try and follow Jesus example, and demonstrate love to my homosexual neighbors.
+So, I will not be a voice crying out against the evils of homosexuality in the world around me.
+In spite of my feelings about it.
+Instead, I will try and follow Jesus’ example, and demonstrate love to my homosexual neighbors.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.